yog3shmandg3/yog3shmandg3.github.io/index.md

 ### News
 - **Feb 2020**: Our manuscript [Engineer the Channel and Adapt to it: Enabling Wireless Intra-Chip Communication](/docs/timoneda_engineer_the_channel.pdf) has been accepted to IEEE Transactions on Communications
 - **Oct 2019**: I will be giving an invited talk at MICRO '19, titled [Challenges and Opportunities of Wireless Network-on-Chip for Manycore Architectures](/docs/nocarc2019_antonio_franques.pdf)
-- **Sep 2019**: My internship at AMD Research led to the filing of a U.S. patent titled "Communication Engine for Hybrid Interconnect Technologies"
 - **Jan 2019**: Heading off to AMD Research in Seattle for an extension of my previous internship
 - **Jan 2019**: Our work on [Opportunistic Beamforming in Wireless Network-on-Chip](/docs/ISCAS_2019_Opportunistic_Beamforming.pdf) has been accepted to ISCAS '19
 - **Nov 2018**: [Replica](/docs/ASPLOS_2019_Replica.pdf) has been accepted to ASPLOS '19